Analysis: Elon Musk’s first week as Twitter's 'chief twit'

 "We are engaging with Twitter to understand the direction of the platform under their new ownership.
 As is normal course of business with a significant change in a media platform, we have temporarily paused our paid advertising.
 Our customer care interactions on Twitter will continue," the company said in a statement to CNBC.

-The big fears seem to be around the content that might be allowed to spread on Twitter under the leadership of the "free speech absolutist".
+The big fears seem to be around the content that might be allowed to spread on Twitter under the leadership of the "free speech absolutist", despite Musk tweeting he wants a "content moderation council".

 Musk had also expressed his dislike of advertising in general – simply tweeting a while back "I hate advertising".